-- Students should read assessment criteria carefully so that they can understand what they need to do / should not do in order to achieve a higher score - The focus of SBA is on developing and assessing the speaking ability of students - Students should NOT memorise or read aloud their presentations card. unclear.
+- Students should read the assessment criteria carefully so that they can understand what they need to do / should not do in order to achieve an appropriate score - The focus of SBA is on developing and assessing the speaking ability of students - Students should NOT memorise or read aloud their presentations card. unclear.
 4 Can project the voice mostly satisfactorily without artificial aids.
 Can pronounce most sounds/sound clusters and all common words clearly and accurately; less common words can be understood although there may be articulation errors (e.g. dropping final consonants).
 Can speak at a deliberate pace, with some hesitation but using sufficient intonation conventions to convey meaning.
 Can use appropriate body language to display audience awareness and to engage interest, but this is not consistently demonstrated.
 Can use the available time to adequately cover all the most essential points of the topic.
 Can respond to any well-formulated questions if these are required by and directly related to the task Can use mostly appropriate vocabulary.
 Can use language patterns that are usually accurate, and without errors that impede communication.
 Can choose mostly appropriate content and level of language to enable audience to follow.
 Can self-correct when concentrating carefully, or when asked to do so.
 May refer to a note card but is not dependent on notes.
 Can present relevant literal ideas clearly in a well-organised structure, perhaps with occasional reference to a note card.
 Can expand on some appropriate aspects of the topic with additional detail or explanation, and can sometimes link these main points and expansions together effectively.
 Can be followed without much effort.
 3 Volume may be a problem without artificial aids.
 Can pronounce all simple sounds clearly but some errors with sound clusters; less common words may be misunderstood unless supported by contextual meaning.
 Can speak at a careful pace and use sufficient basic intonation conventions to be understood by a familiar and supportive listener; hesitation is present.
 Can use some appropriate body language, displaying occasional audience awareness and providing some degree of interest.
 Can present basic relevant points but has difficulty sustaining a presentation mode.
 Can respond to any relevant, cognitively simple, well-formulated questions required by the task.
 Can use simple vocabulary and language patterns appropriately, and with errors that only occasionally impede communication, but reliance on memorised materials or written notes makes language and vocabulary use seem more like written text spoken aloud.
 Can choose a level of content and language that enables audience to follow a main point, but needs to refer to notes.
 Can sometimes self-correct simple errors, May suggest a level of proficiency above 3, but cannot be scored accurately because of dependence on notes.
-Can appropriately use vocabulary and Can present some relevant literal ideas clearly, and can sometimes provide some simple supporting ideas.
+Can present some relevant literal ideas clearly, and can sometimes provide some simple supporting ideas.
 Can sometimes link main and supporting points together.
 May appear dependent on notes.
+Volume may be a problem without Can use a restricted range of features Can appropriately use vocabulary and Can make an attempt to express simple